 Waynessence: Writers and Artists at Work is Wayne College's literary magazine.
-Published twice a year, Waynessence prints many different kinds of stories, essays, poems, drawings and photographs by Wayne College students and faculty.
+Published twice a year, Waynessence prints a variety of stories, essays, poems, drawings and photographs by Wayne College students and faculty.

-At the beginning of each semester, information is posted on how to submit contributions for the upcoming issue.
+At the beginning of each semester, information is posted on how to join the staff and/or submit contributions for the upcoming issue.